Reviews You Can Rely On

 Waist Belt Padded with two zippered pockets

-The redesigned Deuter Compact EXP 14 earns top marks for its smart storage and versatility.
-This 14-liter pack has lots of storage and pockets to keep things organized and expands to 19 liters, making it a great choice for all-day adventures.
+Smart storage and versatility earned the redesigned Deuter Compact EXP 14 top marks.
+With a 14-liter capacity, this pack provides plenty of storage and pockets to keep things organized and expands to 19 liters, making it a terrific selection for all-day adventures.
 Our testers are impressed with how supportive this pack is and how well it carries heavy loads.
-Features like a 3-liter bladder, pockets on the hip belt, a rain cover, integrated helmet storage, and mesh side pockets add to this pack's value and versatility.
-This pack proved comfortable and stable on mountain bike rides and hikes, and could even be used for snowsports.
+Features like a 3-liter bladder, pockets on the hip belt, integrated helmet storage, a rain cover, and mesh side pockets add to its value and versatility.
+In our testing, it proved comfortable and stable on mountain bike rides and hikes, and could even be used for snowsports.

-The biggest drawback to the Compact EXP 14 is its weight — all of those pockets and features add up, and this pack tips the scales at a whopping 41.6 ounces.
-The side-load bladder can be a bit challenging to get back into its pocket when the pack is full, and while the bite valve is not the easiest to drink from, it is well-constructed and has a cover.
-Overall, this pack is a great choice for those needing extra gear storage, and it earns high marks for its storage and comfort.
-If you need an option for going fast and light, check out the CamelBak Classic Light 70.
+The main downside to the Compact EXP 14 is its weight — all of those pockets and features add up, and this pack tips the scales at a whopping 41.6 ounces.
+Consider the CamelBak Classic Light 70 if you need a pack for going light and fast.
+Stuffing the side-load bladder back into its pocket when the pack is full can be challenging, and while the bite valve is not the easiest to drink from, it is well-constructed and includes a cover.
+All things considered, the Compact EXP 14 is an excellent option for anyone needing extra gear storage, and it earns high marks for its storage and comfort.

 Read more: Deuter Compact EXP 14 review